 If you’d like to contribute to Backpack ME sending a guest post, please keep in mind:

 - You can write a mini-guide to your town or city or a story about something specific in the place you’d like us to know more about.
 Non-fiction only.
 Please don’t write Wikitravel kind of guides… that’s already available!
-Bring us a scoop of the real good stuff that you know about.
+Bring us a scoop of the really good stuff that you know about.

 - Submissions should be text + photos, or videos, or a combination of both (the more visual it is, the better!)
 Make sure the images you send us are yours!